pikonha/pikonha/README.md

 ## 🔭 I’m a Fullstack Software Engineer at Geekhunter

-Here at Geekhunter we have a Marketplace built with Rails which is our main apllication, along with that we have some services built with Python, React and several AWS solutions such as SQS, Lambda and Api Gateway.
+At Geekhunter we have a Marketplace built with Rails which is our main apllication, along with that we have some services built with Python, React and several AWS solutions such as SQS, Lambda and Api Gateway.

 ## 🌱 I’m currently learning